korcsmarosgroup/HMIpipeline/one-click-version/readme.md

 5) Execute `sh USER_complete_mode.sh` or `sh USER_stepbysetp_mode.sh`, your outputs will be saved into the `output` folder.

 ##### Using python directly:

+In the first time that you use the pipeline, configure the virtual environment as showed below:

 1) In order to separate your OS python from this project's python, let's create a virtual environment:
 ```bash
 python3 -m venv .venv